 If your CPU has less than 4 cores it may struggle to run YourDyno.

-Windows 10 and Windows 11 are recommended.
-Windows 7 works too, but you need to manually install the drivers.
+Windows 10 and Windows 11 are supported.
 Windows 8/8.1 is not a good OS in general, but it does work with YourDyno.

 For downloading of the latest drivers and software they can be found on the downloads page.